oestradiol/VRC-Mods/README.md

 * Download the [latest version](https://github.com/nitrog0d/BetterSteadycam/releases/latest/download/BetterSteadycam.dll) of the mod.
 * Drag/copy the DLL files that you have downloaded into the Mods folder.
 * That's it!
 Now just run the game and the mod should be installed!
+* Optional: You can install the mod [UIExpansionKit](https://github.com/knah/VRCMods) by [knah](https://github.com/knah) to edit the Settings in-game.
+Manually changing without [UIExpansionKit](https://github.com/knah/VRCMods) is possible through the file `UserData/MelonPreferences.cfg`.

 ## How to use
 * Open the Quick menu and click the "Camera" button.